Che Guevara: Departure to Bolivia

-In late 1966, Guevara's location was still not public knowledge, although representatives of Mozambique's independence movement, the FRELIMO, reported that they met with Guevara in Dar es Salaam regarding his offer to aid in their revolutionary project, an offer which they ultimately rejected.
+In late 1966, Guevara's location was still not public knowledge, although representatives of Mozambique's independence movement, the FRELIMO, reported that they met with Guevara in Dar es Salaam regarding his offer to aid in their revolutionary project, an offer which they rejected.
 In a speech at the 1967 International Workers' Day rally in Havana, the acting minister of the armed forces, Major Juan Almeida Bosque, announced that Guevara was "serving the revolution somewhere in Latin America".
-In his book Opération Condor published in 2020, French journalist Pablo Daniel Magee reconstitutes the first incursion of Che Guevara in Bolivia on 3 October 1966, based on top-secret documents kept in the UNESCO protected Archives of Terror in Paraguay.
+In his book Opération Condor published in 2020, journalist Pablo Daniel Magee reconstitutes the first incursion of Guevara in Bolivia on 3 October 1966, based on top-secret documents kept in the UNESCO protected Archives of Terror in Paraguay.

-Before he departed for Bolivia, Guevara altered his appearance by shaving off his beard and much of his hair, also dying it grey so that he was unrecognizable as Che Guevara.
-On 3 November 1966, Guevara secretly arrived in La Paz on a flight from Montevideo, under the false name Adolfo Mena González, posing as a middle-aged Uruguayan businessman working for the Organization of American States.
+Before he departed for Bolivia, Guevara altered his appearance by shaving off his beard and much of his hair, dying it grey so that he was unrecognizable as Che Guevara.
+On 3 November, Guevara secretly arrived in La Paz on a flight from Montevideo, under the false name Adolfo Mena González, posing as a middle-aged Uruguayan businessman working for the Organization of American States.

-Three days after his arrival in Bolivia, Guevara left La Paz for the rural south east region of the country to form his guerrilla army.
+Three days after his arrival, Guevara left La Paz for the rural south east to form his guerrilla army.
 Guevara's first base camp was located in the montane dry forest in the remote Ñancahuazú region.
-Training at the camp in the Ñancahuazú valley proved to be hazardous, and little was accomplished in way of building a guerrilla army.
+Training in the Ñancahuazú valley proved to be hazardous, and little was accomplished in building an army.
 The Argentine-born East German operative Tamara Bunke, better known by her nom de guerre "Tania", had been installed as Che's primary agent in La Paz.